-pressure on rates.
-For standard risks, reductions are easier to While coverage limitations have not changed drastically, geopolitical secure, while more challenging or specialized classes, such as tensions are having a notable impact.
-The Russia-Ukraine war pharmaceuticals, may still face resistance in achieving rate cuts. continues to affect the war market, where coverage terms are The degree of reduction largely depends on the available capacity evolving in response to the conflict.
-In addition, the increasing complexity of relations within the Persian Gulf and Middle East may in the London market for a given type of risk. lead to further scrutiny and adjustments in underwriting practices.
+While coverage limitations have not changed drastically, geopolitical tensions are having a notable impact.
+The Russia-Ukraine war continues to affect the war market, where coverage terms are evolving in response to the conflict.
+In addition, the increasing complexity of relations within the Persian Gulf and Middle East may lead to further scrutiny and adjustments in underwriting practices.